awesomemotive/wp101plugin/readme.txt

-=== WP101 ===
+=== WP101 Video Tutorial Plugin ===
 Contributors: shawndh, markjaquith, mordauk, JustinSainton, wpsmith, bhwebworks, liquidweb
 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 4.1
 Requires PHP: 5.4
-Tested up to: 5.5.1
+Tested up to: 5.7
-Stable tag: 5.2.0
+Stable tag: 5.3.0

-The WP101® Plugin provides your clients with a library tutorial videos for WordPress, WooCommerce, Jetpack, Yoast SEO, and more — right in their own dashboard.
+The WP101® Video Tutorial Plugin provides your clients with a library tutorial videos for WordPress, WooCommerce, Jetpack, Yoast SEO, and more — right in their own dashboard.
 Choose which videos to show, or add your own!

 == Description ==

-The WP101® Plugin is simply the easiest way to teach your clients WordPress basics, cutting your support costs while providing an invaluable resource for your clients.
+The WP101® Video Tutorial Plugin is simply the easiest way to teach your clients WordPress basics, cutting your support costs while providing an invaluable resource for your clients.
 It delivers a library of professionally-produced, ‘WordPress 101’ tutorial videos directly within your client’s own dashboard.

-Plus, the WP101 Plugin also includes tutorial videos for WooCommerce, Jetpack, Yoast SEO, and Ninja Forms, provided those plugins are also installed and activated on the site in question.
+Plus, the WP101 Video Tutorial Plugin also includes tutorial videos for WooCommerce, Jetpack, Yoast SEO, and Ninja Forms.
 Videos for other popular plugins are in the works.

 Simply enter your [WP101Plugin.com](https://wp101plugin.com/) API key to display our WordPress tutorial videos within your client’s WordPress administration panel.